Hiking the Kulanaʻahane Trail to the Moanalua Saddle on Oʻahu, Hawaiʻi

 On a different note, this is all without saying that the end of the Kulanaʻahane Trail is an access trail for the Koʻolau Summit Trail (KST).

-That being said, do not hike past the initial summit if you weren’t planning on continuing further or ended up here by mistake while trying to get to Stairway to Heaven.
+That being said, do not hike past the initial summit if you weren’t planning on continuing further or if you ended up here by mistake while trying to get to Stairway to Heaven.

-The three saddles along the Koʻolau Summit, including the Nuʻuanu, the Kalihi, and the Moanalua Saddle, are the most tricky and technically challenging sections across the entire cross-island hike—meaning they are absolutely beyond most people’s hiking ability!
+I say this because all three saddles along the Koʻolau Summit—Nuʻuanu, Kalihi, and Moanalua—are the trickiest and most technically challenging sections of the entire cross-island hike, meaning they are absolutely beyond most people’s hiking ability!

 When they left, our group sat and watched them hike up the south side of the saddle to the first tricky section where they had almost immediately put themselves in a dangerous situation on the first climb.
 However, after about a half an hour of failed attempts to try and navigate the first climb, they both thankfully made the right decision to turn back.